 What Does the Convention on the Rights of the Child Say?

 The UNCRC defines the child as a person under 18 years of age.
 It acknowledges the primary role of parents and the family in the care and protection of children, as well as the obligation of the State to help them carry out these duties.
 Read the full text of the United Nations Convention on the Rights of the Child.

 The UN Convention consists of 41 articles, each of which details a different type of right.
 These rights are not ranked in order of importance; instead they interact with one another to form one integrated set of rights.
 A common approach is to group these articles together under the following themes:

 - Survival rights: include the child’s right to life and the needs that are most basic to existence, such as nutrition, shelter, an adequate living standard, and access to medical services.

 - Development rights: include the right to education, play, leisure, cultural activities, access to information, and freedom of thought, conscience and religion.

 - Protection rights: ensure children are safeguarded against all forms of abuse, neglect and exploitation, including special care for refugee children; safeguards for children in the criminal justice system; protection for children in employment; protection and rehabilitation for children who have suffered exploitation or abuse of any kind.

 - Participation rights: encompass children's freedom to express opinions, to have a say in matters affecting their own lives, to join associations and to assemble peacefully.
-As their abilities develop, children are to have increasing opportunities to participate in the activities of their society, in preparation for responsible adulthood.
+As their capacities develop, children should have increasing opportunity to participate in the activities of society, in preparation for adulthood.